lkaruppiah54462/kickstarter-analysis/README.md

 4. With the theater category, there is a better chance of success than failure, as success > Failure for all months.
 Overall, success is > 60%

 Limitation
 1. Probaly sort it by geographic location and season (winter) to see trends better.
 As most countries are in Northern Hemisphere, the data is skewed towards Dec.
-It may be, winter is a factor for the outcome
+It may be, winter is a factor for the outcome/activity
 2.